 This morning we say goodbye to our tourleaders!
 You have another additional night at this hotel.

 If you continue on the bike and barge trip on the Moselle, this is a day of transfer to Cochem or Metz.

 After breakfast it’s time to check out for this bicycle trail!
 Additional nights can be arranged on request.

 Our first three nights in Limburg (NL)

-NEW in 2019: our luxurious family run hotel in the little village of Slenaken!
+Our luxurious family-run hotel in the little village of Slenaken offers a great start to the trip.
 Offers more to relax&enjoy your holiday.
-Indoor swimming pool and jacuzzi, outdoor tenniscourt, fitness room, strolling through the village or just enjoying the quiet terraces…..it’s there to enjoy.
+Indoor swimming pool and jacuzzi, outdoor tennis court, fitness room, strolling through the village or just enjoying the quiet terraces…..it’s there to enjoy.
 Rooms are very pleasant and the chef will serve a nice dinner every night we stay here.

 more about the first hotel

 This hotel is a little historic gem, so we have to accept some stairs to get to our rooms.
 It’s on the nicest spot of the village, and if you like you can enjoy your breakfast on the terrace next to the river that runs through Monschau.